RobloxAPI/testfiles/README.md

   [directives spec](spec/README.md#user-content-directives).
 - An input file with an unknown extension can be ignored.
 Unknown directives may also be ignored.
-- For each valid input file, the program must produce a string that is matched exactly with the content of the corresponding golden file, in order for the implementation to be considered correct.
+- For each valid input file, the program must produce a JSON structure that is semantically equal to the content of the corresponding golden file, in order for the implementation to be considered correct.
 - If there is no corresponding golden file, then the content must be considered empty.
-- If the string does not match, the program should output a human-readable difference between the produced string and the content.
+- If the JSON structure does not match, the program should output a human-readable difference between the produced structure and the content.
-- If some sort of "update" flag is explicitly provided to the program, then the produced string should be written to the golden file.
+- If some sort of "update" flag is explicitly provided to the program, then the produced structure should be written to the golden file.
 The program should output the difference.

 ## Licensing